Peaucellier–Lipkin linkage: Earlier Sarrus linkage

 There is an earlier straight-line mechanism, whose history is not well known, called the Sarrus linkage.
 This linkage predates the Peaucellier–Lipkin linkage by 11 years and consists of a series of hinged rectangular plates, two of which remain parallel but can be moved normally to each other.
 Sarrus' linkage is of a three-dimensional class sometimes known as a space crank, unlike the Peaucellier–Lipkin linkage which is a planar mechanism.

 Geometry

 In the geometric diagram of the apparatus, six bars of fixed length can be seen: O̅A̅, O̅C̅, A̅B̅, B̅C̅, C̅D̅, D̅A̅.
 The length of O̅A̅ is equal to the length of O̅C̅, and the lengths of A̅B̅, B̅C̅, C̅D̅, and D̅A̅ are all equal forming a rhombus.
 Also, point O is fixed.
-Then, if point B is constrained to move along a circle (for example, by attaching it to a bar with a length half way between O and B; path shown in red) which passes through O, then point D will necessarily have to move along a straight line (shown in blue).
-On the other hand, if point B were constrained to move along a line (not passing through O), then point D would necessarily have to move along a circle (passing through O).
+Then, if point B is constrained to move along a circle (for example, by attaching it to a bar with a length halfway between O and B; path shown in red) which passes through O, then point D will necessarily have to move along a straight line (shown in blue).
+In contrast, if point B were constrained to move along a line (not passing through O), then point D would necessarily have to move along a circle (passing through O).

+Many different over-all proportions of this linkage are possible.
+Since points O, B, D must be collinear at all points in the linkage's motion, and countless arm length combinations are viable, then mirror symmetry across O̅B̅D̅ isn't necessary.
+With O̅B̅D̅ staying collinear, the only requirement to achieve the intended straight-line motion of D are that A̅B̅ = A̅D̅, that B̅C̅ = D̅C̅, and for B to be constrained to a circular path which crosses O. Otherwise, there is no fixed relationship between the lengths of the sides of the ABCD figure, the radius of the constraining circular path of B, and the lengths of O̅A̅ or O̅C̅.